Please do not attend parkrun if you display any COVID-19 symptoms

 junior parkrun rules and guidelines

 Bushy junior parkrun is a fun, free event organised by volunteers for the benefit of everyone.
-To make the event as safe as possible, participants, spectators and volunteers are asked to take note of the following rules and guidelines:
+We wish to make the event as safe as possible, so participants, spectators and helpers are asked to take note of the following rules and guidelines:

 - Whilst parkrun fully accepts its duty of care and will do everything it can to minimise risk of injury and harm to all participants whilst at parkrun events, it is parent/guardians who ultimately have responsibility for the welfare of their children.